Languisher/blog/src/content/blog/parallel-computing/parallel-computing-1.md

 These notes are based on CS149/CMU15-418 Lecture 1-2, according to the video[^2] and lecture slides[^1][^3].
 The main purpose of these notes is to summarize and expand on the content of the courses.

-These notes will address the following questions:
+This note will address the following questions:

 - Why do we need parallelism? **Multi-thread**
 - What are the different forms of parallel execution? **Superscalar, SIMD, and Multi-core**